Khan/language-toggle/README.md

 The Khan Academy Language Toggle is a tool to allow a user to quickly switch between languages on khanacademy.org.
 This chrome extension shows a list of languages and with a click it will take you to the same content in another language.

+This extension can be installed from the Chrome Store: https://chrome.google.com/webstore/detail/ohnjbklmpmcaagafdohmngealmpojabi

 Khan Academy is a non-profit educational organization that provides free videos, articles and exercises in over 36 languages.

 The list of languages is customizable.
 Hitting the "Language Options" button will bring up a list of languages to pick from.
 Select the languages you want to see in the extension, and deselect languages you don't want to see.